For best prices and early deliveries, WhatsApp us at. 918488070070

 Traditional Cuisine

 Kerala weddings are renowned for their spreads, which highlight the region's culinary legacy.
 The Sadhya feast, served on banana leaves, steals the spotlight at these events.
 Upon arrival, guests are treated to an array of appetisers that set the stage for the ensuing meal.
-From crispy delights like banana chips to treats such as Achappam (cookies) and Murukku, these snacks create an inviting ambience at the festivities.
+From crispy delights like banana chips to treats such as Elayappam, Kappa, Achappam (cookies) and Murukku, these snacks create an inviting ambience at the festivities.

 Desserts play a role in Sadhya meals, with Payasam stealing the show.
 This classic Kerala sweet treat, prepared with milk, rice or vermicelli and flavoured with cardamom, cashews, and raisins, comes in forms like Palada Payasam and Ada Pradhaman to wrap up the meal on a note.
 These desserts not only please the taste buds but also reflect the roots and traditional tastes of Kerala.